giordifungula/nextjs_site/README.md

 ## How to set up the project
     - run npm install after you have cloned the project

 ### Technologies Used
 - Next.js
 - React.js
 - Javascript
 - CSS & HTML
 - 💓

 ### Resources
 - [Pexels](https://pexels.com/search/studio)

 ### Contributers
 - Giordi Fungula

+### Making the heading

+- I have added a change